 officers of the line departments and farmers.
 He advised the students to equip themselves

-with latest knowledge and skills to bring rapid socio-
+with latest knowledge and skills to bring rapid socio-economic improvement in the

 PASIGHAT, Mar 8: Home Minister Tako Dabi accompanied by the national Chairperson